 Even when we feel we deserve a promotion, a pay rise, or a better starting package, not everyone finds it easy to ask, and this can be especially true of women.
 Here are some ideas and inspiration to help boost your assertiveness in conversations about money…

 According to research by Mintel, women continue to be less confident about asking for a pay rise than men – half as much, in fact, with 42 per cent of men saying they feel confident about asking for a rise, compared with just 22 per cent of women.

-“Women have traditionally not been good at asking for pay rises,” says Matthew Bennett, managing director of Robert Walters Greater China, who links it with a more general confidence issue.
+“Women have traditionally not been good at asking for pay rises,” says Ricky Mui, managing director of Robert Walters Greater China, who links it with a more general confidence issue.